-The shrimps, below have compound eyes on stalks.
+Shrimps are in the Crustacea Phylum.
+They have compound eyes on stalks.
 The first pair of legs are used in feeding and have pincers at the ends, the next 5 pairs of jointed legs are used in walking (below),

-On the right is a male Gammarus sp.
+Above is a male Gammarus sp.
 Common in freshwater, and often found in very high densities.
 They can reach up to 3 cm in length.
 They prefer running water, and live under stones.

-The spearing mantis shrimp, Squilla mantis on the right, so-called because its front legs resemble those of a praying mantis.
+The spearing mantis shrimp, Squilla mantis above, so-called because its front legs resemble those of a praying mantis.
 Is found in the warm temperate East Atlantic and Mediterranean coastal waters.
 It digs a burrow in the muddy or sandy sea bed.
 It sits at the entrance of its burrow and shoots out its legs to catch any passing victim - usually other crustaceans, then pulls it back into the burrow to be eaten.
 The average life span is three years.

 Some mantis shrimps have fluorescent yellow marks which they use in threat displays when faced with a rival for a mate or a predator.

 A shrimp who sought his lady shrimp

 Could catch no glimpse,

 At times translucence